Jamb0Camb0123/CPP_RPC_Game/README.md

 # CPP_RPC_Game
-A C++ Written, Rock, Paper, Scissors Game within the console for 2 Players.
+Using Visual Studio 2020 to create a C++ Written, Rock, Paper, Scissors Game.

+This game is played within the console and is played with 2 Players.